-Most dog owners have had the experience of waking up during the night to find their pooch staring at them.
-While this is certainly adorable, it can be confusing too, and the experience can leave you feeling somewhat unnerved, especially if it happens more than once.
-Most of us will feel protected and safe from the behavior but still wonder exactly why our dogs are doing this.
+Most dog owners have had the experience of waking up during the night to find their pup staring at them.
+While this is certainly adorable, it can also be confusing, and the experience may even leave you feeling somewhat unnerved, especially if it happens more than once.
+Many of us will feel protected and safe from the behavior but still wonder exactly why our dogs are doing this.

 In this article, we look at the potential reasons behind this harmless behavior.
 Let’s dive in!

-The most likely reason you find your pooch staring at you in the night is that you’ve stirred during your sleep and woken them up before you’ve woken up, making it appear that they’ve been staring at you while you’re sleeping.
-You may have been dreaming and moving around, causing your pooch to wake up and see what you’re up to!
+The most likely reason you will find your pup staring at you in the night is that you’ve stirred during your sleep and woken them up before you’ve woken up, making it appear that they’ve been staring at you while you’re sleeping.
+You may have been dreaming and moving around, causing your pup to wake up and see what you’re up to!

 Dogs need plenty of mental and physical stimulation to stay happy and healthy, and they may be waiting for you to wake up (or will even wake you up themselves!) to get some engagement.
 Inadequate stimulation can result in serious behavioral problems in dogs, and this may just be one result.
 Alternatively, if you tend to walk or play with your dog in the morning, they may just be waiting in anticipation.